cladg92/meet/README.md

   **Given** the main page is open
   **When** the user clicks on the chart button **Then** the user will see a chart with the number of upcoming events in each city

+## Set up

+- Clone the repository running `git clone https://github.com/cladg92/meet.git` in the terminal.
+- Head to the project folder and install dependencies with `npm install`.
+- Run `npm start` to build and start the application.

 ## Technologies